jaylane/job-scheduler/docs/DESIGN.md

 * Client Signed Cert via CSR & CA noted above

 There will be 2 roles as far as authorization is concerned admin & user.
 The client certificates will have these as configured extensions.
 The API will use middleware to either authorize or reject the request based on the incoming certificate's role.

+## Tradeoff
+In a real world scenario these certificates could be managed by secrets or using something like Vault.